voyager-admin/voyager/docs/media-manager.md

 Save your settings and refresh the page.
 You will now be able to select the method (fit, crop or resize) and enter the required parameter.

+## Watermark

+You can automatically add a watermark to each uploaded image.
+To do this, go to `Settings` and select the `Watermark` tab.
+There you can pick an image, set the size, position and opacity of the watermark.
+If you don't want to add watermarks anymore, simply remove the watermark image from the media-picker.